happypeter/LGCB/book/book_intro.md

 Now I am getting a lot of requests from my students that they need a textbook, that's why I want to write this.
-I need a book that covers all that I want to share with my students, no more and no less. _the linux command line_ is nice, but it is too difficult for my students.
+I need a book that covers all that I want to share with my students, no more and no less. _The Linux Command Line_ is nice, but it is too difficult for my students.

 I want to name this book _Linux Guide for Chinese Beginners_.

-## Who should read this book?
-### This book is for Chinese people
+## This book is for Chinese people
 As a Chinese, I know my fellow citizen generally do not speak English well, but I do believe that no matter what is your birth tongue, as long as you want to learn Linux, you should use English as your language for work.
 Otherwise you